-Amazon DynamoDB is a fully-managed (“serverless”) and NoSQL (nonrelational) database service, available on Amazon Web Services.
+Amazon DynamoDB is a fully-managed (“serverless”) and NoSQL (nonrelational) database service, available on AWS.
 DynamoDB is highly scalable, meaning you can start really small and grow very big without needing to re-deploy or re-architect.
 It also offers a flexible model which uses automatic scaling of throughput capacity, this means that it scales compute capacity based on demand, saving money and lowering entry costs.
 This makes it a great fit for mobile, gaming, IoT, and other high-growth and high-volume applications.

 The Amazon DynamoDB Advantage